SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 creates an instance of ``Temperature`` with the ``celsius`` property set to ``100.0`` degrees Celsius.

-For information on structure initialization, see :doc:`Initialization`.
+For more information on initializing a structure, see :doc:`Initialization`.

 .. _Structures_AccessingPropertiesOfStructures: